Easy Photography Mistakes

 1. Unclear Photo shots

-This happens when there isn’t enough light reaching the sensor leaving the camera to struggle taking sharp shots.
-To solve this, you must use a mono/tripod, use flash to freeze moments and pick a much higher ISO setting to get faster shutter speeds.
+This happens when there isn’t enough light reaching the sensor leaving the camera to struggle to take sharp shots.
+To solve this, you must use a mono/tripod, use flash to freeze moments, and pick a much higher ISO setting to get faster shutter speeds.

 2. Excessive Variation

 This causes a very strong variation between darker and lighter regions in the image mostly on sunny days.
-The solution is using the flash to fill in the areas with darkness spots.
+The solution is using the flash to fill in the areas with dark spots.